Transipedia/Annotate-contigs/README.md

 - **map_to**: Name of the organism to which the tool will  map your sequences.

 - **reference**: Path to the fasta.gz file used to build the index for the specified organism.
+Only required in "index" mode, otherwise, you put "".
 Example for test [reference](https://zenodo.org/records/13820050/files/reference.fa.gz?download=1)

 - **annotation**: Path to the gtf.gz file used to build the index for the specified organism.
+Required in "index" and "table" mode.
 Example for test [annotation](https://zenodo.org/records/13820050/files/part_annotation.gtf.gz?download=1)

 - **preset**: (Default : "map-ont") Adjusts internal parameters of Minimap2 (e.g., k-mer size, scoring schemes, alignment heuristics) to optimize performance and accuracy for specific data types, you can find other presets [here](https://lh3.github.io/minimap2/minimap2.html#8.).